-Leading Causes of Fatal Vehicle Accidents
+The Leading Causes of Fatal Vehicle Accidents

-Not using seatbelts
+Not using a seatbelt

 Driving an unsafe vehicle

-Driving at night and during hazardous road conditions
+Driving at night

-How to Prevent a Fatal Car Accident
+Tips for Preventing a Fatal Car Accident

-Avoid driving during heavy rain, snow, and other adverse weather conditions.
+Avoiding driving during heavy rain, snow, and other adverse weather conditions.

 Adjusting your driving style and speed when driving in adverse conditions.